UnsnugHero/flash-cards/README.md

 There are two server, one I gave up on (the Go server) and a node server (WIP)

-Run `npm start node-server` to run the Node backend dev server.
+Run `npm run node-server` to run the Node backend dev server.
 The server will be hosted on `http://localhost:8080/`

-Run `npm start run-server` to run the Go backend dev server.
+Run `npm run run-server` to run the Go backend dev server.
 The server will be hosted on `http://localhost:8080/`